 Indirect estimation methods are typically (though not exclusively) used to develop estimates of prevalence in smaller areas, and for that reason are often referred to as "small area" analysis.
 There are many varieties of indirect estimation methods; however, all are based on evidence of a correlation between prevalence and certain population characteristics, such as age, race, etc. Indirect estimates utilize information from other sources such as national surveys, which is adjusted statistically to be applicable to the local population.
-Thus, the estimates of prevalence at the national level reported by SAMHSA from NSDUH data are examples of direct estimation; however, applying these estimates to a local level requires statistical adjustments to accommodate differences between the national and local population.
+Thus, the estimates of direct estimation; however, applying these estimates to a local level requires statistical adjustments to accommodate differences between the national and local population.
 If, hypothetically, adolescents constitute 10% of the national sample, but 40% of the local area population, it is necessary to use statistical methods to adapt national prevalence rates to the local area.
 For this reason, another frequent term for indirect estimation is "model-based."